ECE458FiveGuys/FiveGuysPowerTesting/DeveloperGuide.md

 to access the inventory, handling validation, sorting, and other business logic.
 The front end is constructed using HTML templates, which behave as a structural skeleton that frames logic-handling views.

 The database app contains all the inventory-related models and the REST API.
-The other apps handle the structure and logic of the interface: front_lp handles various functions like logging in and creating models, detail_views handles pages for individual models and instruments, and page_views handle the table views of models and instruments, along with the bulk or the functional dashboards.

 # Front End (React)